Bertha Mae Lillenas: Career

-Bertha Mae and Haldor Lillenas were partners in ministry.
+Bertha Mae and Haldor Lillenas were ministry partners.
 The partnership began at the beginning, when they were ordained together in 1912 as elders in the Church of the Nazarene by Dr. H. F. Reynolds at the 1912 assembly of the Southern California District.
 Their first ministry together had already begun in 1910 at the Peniel Mission in Sacramento, California.
 In the early days of their work, they were often in itinerant ministries and were poor.
 They sometimes relied on donations received while conducting street ministry.
 The couple received their first co-pastorate in 1910 for a church in Lompoc, California.
-Without the constant need to travel for itinerant ministry, the couple were able to start a family at this time.
+Without the constant need to travel for itinerant ministry, the couple was able to start a family at this time.
 The couple had two children—Evangeline Mae (1911) and Wendell Haldor (1915).
-Together the couple led churches in Lompoc, California (1910-1912), Pomona, California (1912-1914), Auburn, Illinois (1916-1919), Peniel, Texas (1919-1920), Redlands, California (1920-1923), and Indianapolis, Indiana (1923-1926).
+Together, the couple led churches in Lompoc, California (1910-1912), Pomona, California (1912-1914), Auburn, Illinois (1916-1919), Peniel, Texas (1919-1920), Redlands, California (1920-1923), and Indianapolis, Indiana (1923-1926).
 Although both were accomplished hymnists, Haldor focused more so on the music ministry and was often away from their congregations for as much as three weeks at a time to work as a music evangelist.
 During the times that he was away, the pastoral leadership of the churches was left to Bertha Mae.
 While Haldor focused on hymn writing and publishing, Bertha Mae's success as a church planter and leader grew.
 Her most successful pastorate, at Indianapolis First Church of the Nazarene, saw the congregation double in size in just three years.
 While Bertha Mae took a primary role in the preaching in Indianapolis, Haldor was able to launch a publishing company, Lillenas Publishing, in 1924.
 At roughly the same time, however, Bertha Mae's health began to decline.
 The couple resigned from the co-pastorate in 1926.
-In 1930, Haldor sold the publishing company to The Nazarene Publishing House in Kansas City, Missouri and the couple moved to Missouri.
+In 1930, Haldor sold the publishing company to The Nazarene Publishing House in Kansas City, Missouri, and the couple moved to Missouri.
 In Missouri, Haldor continued to manage the business of Lillenas Publishing, while Bertha Mae devoted her time to missions and revivals.
 Bertha Mae became the second vice president of the Women's General Missionary Council of the Nazarene Church in 1930.
 In this role, she advocated for youth missions and edited the newsletter, Junior Light Bearers.
 As Bertha Mae's health continued to decline, the couple purchased and moved, in 1940, to a stone house near the Lake of the Ozarks that they named Melody Lane.
 Bertha Mae died five years later on April 13, 1945.
 She was buried at Forest Hill Calvary Cemetery in Kansas City.